-Targeted reviews and audits raise provider awareness of financial prudential responsibilities.
+Targeted reviews and audits raise awareness of provider governance and financial and prudential responsibilities.
 This process helps us identify opportunities to educate and support providers.

 Audits